lukebarousse/Python_Data_Analytics_Course/3_Project/WIP/README.md

 Insights:

-- **High Value on Database Skills**: The skill `Oracle` appears to have the highest median salary of nearly $97K, despite being less common in job postings.
+- The skill `Oracle` appears to have the highest median salary of nearly $97K, despite being less common in job postings.
 This suggests a high value placed on specialized database skills within the data analyst profession.

-- **Popularity vs. Salary Trade-off**: More commonly required skills like `Excel` and `SQL` have a large presence in job listings but lower median salaries compared to specialized skills like `Python` and `Tableau`, which not only have higher salaries but are also moderately prevalent in job listings.
+- More commonly required skills like `Excel` and `SQL` have a large presence in job listings but lower median salaries compared to specialized skills like `Python` and `Tableau`, which not only have higher salaries but are also moderately prevalent in job listings.

-- **Niche Skills Offer Competitive Salaries**: Skills such as `Python`, `Tableau`, and `SQL Server` are towards the higher end of the salary spectrum while also being fairly common in job listings, indicating that proficiency in these tools can lead to good opportunities in data analytics.
+- Skills such as `Python`, `Tableau`, and `SQL Server` are towards the higher end of the salary spectrum while also being fairly common in job listings, indicating that proficiency in these tools can lead to good opportunities in data analytics.

 ### Bonus Chart